Vintage Thrift: Easy Tissue Decoupage Glass Plates

 Tracing around the glass plate on the tissue paper for decoupage.

-Brushing the Mod Podge decoupage glue onto the tissue paper.
+Brushing decoupage glue onto tissue paper for glass plate.

 Halfway There!

 Gently lay the tissue paper with the pattern side face down on the back of the plate.
 Starting in the middle of the plate, carefully begin to press the paper against the plate.
-Smooth the paper onto the plate with your fingers to remove any air bubbles.
+Smooth the paper onto the plate with a damp rag or your fingers to remove any air bubbles.

 Pressing the tissue paper with decoupage glue on it to the back of the glass plate with fingers.